adambard/learnxinyminutes-docs/php.html.markdown

 $a = 1;
 $b = 2;
 $a = $b; // A now contains the same value sa $b
-$a =& $b; // A now contains a reference to $b.
+$a = &$b; // A now contains a reference to $b.
 Changing the value of $a will change the value of $b also, and vice-versa.
 ```

 ### Comparison